PHeonix25/PHeonix25.github.io/speaking.md

 permalink: /speaking/
 ---

-I speak at technology events around the world, often with a focus on continuous integration, continuous delivery and the mindset required to be successful in these areas; occasionally diving deeper into developer mentality and/or leadership topics.
+I speak at technology events around the world, often with a focus on continuous integration, continuous delivery and the mindset required to be successful in these areas; occasionally diving deeper into developer mentality and/or leadership topics.\
 I believe in making my talks light and lively, but at the same time ensuring there are clear drivers for attendees.

 Thankfully, in my current day job of Development Manager at Coolblue (one of the largest e-commerce retailers in the Netherlands), I am in a position to drive these changes, and then "report back" with the learnings we've made.
-Some of my most successful presentations stem from these real-world exercises & achievements.
+Some of my most successful presentations stem from these real-world exercises, experiments & achievements.

 I have also done in-house talks for all sorts of organisations that have been tailored to their specific needs.
 From casual brown bag meetings to coverage of a specific agenda, these talks are a great way for a company to get valuable insights with minimum overhead.